-No. Field Data Type Description

-1 Sequential Record Number INT This field displays the sequential number of the call record within the file.
+No. Field Data Type Description 1 Sequential Record Number INT This field displays the sequential number of the call record within the file.
 2 Record Type ENUM This field displays the type of record.
-The value for a Half Call Release record is shown in bold:

-00000000 = Standard Call Record

-00000001 = Intermediate Call Record

-• 00000004 = Queue Record

-00000005 = Call Forwarding Record

-10000001 = Long Call Audit (Duration) Record

-10000010 = Change of Software Audit Record

-10000100 = Feature Activation / Deactivation Record

-10000101 = Half Call Release Record

-3 Start Time DATE This field provides the object instantiation date/time stamp to the nearest 1/10 of a second.
+The value for a Half Call Release record is shown in bold: 00000000 = Standard Call Record 00000001 = Intermediate Call Record • 00000004 = Queue Record 00000005 = Call Forwarding Record 10000001 = Long Call Audit (Duration) Record 10000010 = Change of Software Audit Record 10000100 = Feature Activation / Deactivation Record 10000101 = Half Call Release Record For a full list of possible values refer to Appendix A, "Not Applicable Standard CDR Values" 3 Start Time DATE This field provides the object instantiation date/time stamp to the nearest 1/10 of a second.
 Note: This is not the start time of the call, but rather the time at which the record was created.
 4 Switch ID STRING This field contains the ID of the switch on which the software was changed.
 5 Record ID STRING This field displays the DATE, plus an incrementing 32-character numerical sequence that uniquely identifies each record and, in combination with the switch ID, allows troubleshooting even after CDRs are normalized and combined with data from other devices.
 The default value is no character (NULL).
 Valid only if the endpoint is a SIP.

+Half Call Release CDR (HCR CDR) Format (Seite 1 von 2)

-6 Half Call Release Timestamp DATE This field provides the date/time stamp for the release of the call by the endpoint device to the nearest 1/10 of a second.
+No. Field Data Type Description 6 Half Call Release Timestamp DATE This field provides the date/time stamp for the release of the call by the endpoint device to the nearest 1/10 of a second.
 The default value is no character (NULL).

-Half Call Release CDR (HCR CDR) Format (Page 1 of 2)

-No. Field Data Type Description 7 Releasing Party Number DIGITS This field associates the initiator of the call release with the endpoint device involved in the call.
+7 Releasing Party Number DIGITS An up to 16-characters string, which associates the initiator of the call release with the endpoint device involved in the call.
 The default value is no character (NULL).
 8 Trunk Group ID of Releasing Endpoint STRING Identifies the Trunk Group of the released endpoint involved in the call.
 Default value is no character (NULL).
 Note: this is only valid if the endpoint is an ISUP trunk.
 9 Trunk Group Member ID of Releasing Endpoint INT Identifies the Trunk Group member number of the released endpoint involved in the call.
 Default value is no character (NULL).
 Note: this is only valid if the endpoint is an ISUP trunk.

-Half Call Release CDR (HCR CDR) Format (Page 2 of 2)
+Half Call Release CDR (HCR CDR) Format (Seite 2 von 2)